-Probably facing impending poverty, Frankie Howe went to California to visit Emma in 1916.
+A Los Angeles Times article claimed (dubiously) that she had about $3,000,000 when she went to California to visit Emma in 1916.
 She died in Los Angeles on January 20, 1917.
 Her body was not returned to Indiana until a year later.
 Services were held at St. Patrick’s Church in Chesterton.
-Then her own coffin, spirited across a field in the snow, joined her ancestors at the old burial ground that would now be unrecognizable to them.
+Then her own coffin, spirited across a field in the snow, joined those of her ancestors at the old burial ground that would now be unrecognizable to them.

 (Brooks and Chapek, photographers.
 Interior of St. Patrick’s Church, Chesterton, Indiana.
 Steven R. Shook Collection, Porter County GenWeb.)

 A strange coda to the story ensued.
 Emma headed back to California.
-Her husband, John Lee Huston, was a traveling shoe salesman.
-Their marriage crumbled, and (surprising considering her strongly Catholic upbringing) they divorced not long after Howe’s funeral.
+If I’ve gotten the story correctly, her husband, John Lee Huston, was a traveling shoe salesman.
+Their marriage, begun in Kansas City in 1908, crumbled, and (surprising considering her strongly Catholic upbringing) they divorced in 1922.
+Called an “heiress” by the Los Angeles Times, she was engaged in a fight for her children that appeared in the newspaper.
 Emma remarried in 1923, to John Montelius Price, a playboy from Cincinnati who slowly squandered her money during the Roaring Twenties.
-Whatever Emma inherited of the Bailly fur-trading fortune disappeared in southern California.
+Whatever Emma inherited of the Bailly fur-trading fortune (probably not in the millions, as the Times claimed) apparently disappeared in southern California.

-Emma’s son James Francis (named for Frankie) played trumpet in a jazz band in L.A. but committed suicide in 1938 by hooking a tube to the exhaust pipe of his car on Malibu Beach, dying of carbon monoxide poisoning.
+Emma’s son James Francis (named for Frances), born in 1909, played trumpet in a jazz band in L.A. but committed suicide in 1937 by hooking a tube to the exhaust pipe of his car along the Roosevelt Highway in Malibu Beach, dying of carbon monoxide poisoning.
 When Emma’s husband died in 1953, Joseph Bailly’s adopted granddaughter, then in her seventies, was left cleaning hotel rooms in Los Angeles to support herself and her surviving daughter.

 The Bailly-Howe property was bought by the Sisters of Notre Dame of Milwaukee, Wisconsin, who used it as a summer health retreat and called it Villa St. Joseph.
 They abandoned it in 1932 during the Depression.
 In 1949, it was acquired by the Michigan City Historical Society.
 When the Indiana Dunes National Lakeshore came into existence in the 1960s, the National Park Service took an interest in the property and it was given to the Federal government in 1971.

 Today, the house is a historic site kept as it appeared in 1917 and sits at the end of a mile-long hiking trail through woods.
 Parking is available at the nearby farmstead once owned by Anders and Johanna Kjellberg, who came from Sweden in 1863.
-They Americanized their name to Chellberg and built the house that still stands here in the 1880s.
+They Americanized their name to Chellberg and in the 1880s built the house that still stands here.
 The Chellberg Farmstead remained an active farm until 1972.
 It sits on Mineral Springs Road, just south of U.S. 12, two miles west of the gate to Indiana Dunes State Park.

 (Indian Burying Ground, near Chesterton, Indiana, circa 1930.
 Steven R. Shook Collection, Porter County GenWeb.)